MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Protocols and Metrics

 Data transfer metrics of three different transport protocols will be tested.
-TCP, UDP and QUIC will be compared in the average round trip time (RTT), Jitter, data transfer speed.
+TCP, UDP and QUIC will be compared in the average #gls("rtt"), Jitter, data transfer speed.
 These metrics will be measured in all combinations of the above mentioned scenarios.

 #figure(
   table(